cozybearca/django-client-framework-docs/source/intro/manage-backend-permissions.rst

             if user can read object:
                 respond 200 OK with updated object
             else:
-                respond 204 No Content with message "the object is updated but you have no permission to view it"
+                respond 200 OK with message "the object is updated but you have no permission to view it"